-FDA's Retail Food Protection Program provides assistance to the more than 2,300 state and local government agencies that regulate the retail food industry nationally.
-The primary objective of the program is to prevent foodborne illness at the retail level of the food industry by directing activities toward promotion of effective state and local regulatory programs.
-These agencies inspect and regulate more than 1,000,000 food establishments (restaurants, grocery stores, health facilities and nursing homes, schools, correctional facilities, temporary event food service, food vending facilities, etc.).
+FDA's Retail Food Protection Program provides assistance to the more than 2,300 state, local, tribal, and territorial government agencies that regulate the retail food industry nationally.
+The primary objective of the program is to prevent foodborne illness at the retail level of the food industry by directing activities toward promotion of effective state, local, tribal, and territorial regulatory programs.
+These agencies inspect and regulate more than one million food establishments (restaurants, grocery stores, health facilities and nursing homes, schools, correctional facilities, temporary event food service, food vending facilities, etc.).
 Total national food service and grocery industry sales each rank in the hundreds of billions of dollars annually.
 It is also estimated that the American public now consumes more than 50% of their meals outside the home.
-Agencies regulating this multi-billion dollar industry look to the Regional Food Specialists for training, technical assistance, and to serve as a liaison not only between FDA and the states but with industry as well.
+FDA's National Retail Food team (NRFT) is comprised of staff from the Office of Regulatory Affairs (ORA) (i.e., Regional Retail Food Specialists, Directors of State Cooperative Programs, Office of Partnerships' (OP) Retail Food Program Specialists, several trainers from the Division of Human Resource Development (DHRD), the Center for Food Safety and Applied Nutrition, several Consumer Safety Officers, support staff and their managers).
+Agencies regulating this multi-billion dollar industry look to the FDA National Retail Food Team for leadership, technical assistance with the FDA Food Code,Voluntary National Retail Food Regulatory Program Standards, training, and standardization.

-Questions regarding the Retail Food Program and how DFSR can assist you?
-Contact Linda Collins.
+Questions regarding the Retail Food Program and how OP can assist you?
+Contact Alan Tart.

 - Developing, interpreting, and promoting the FDA Food Code and Voluntary National Retail Food Regulatory Program Standards

-- Giving food safety guidance and training to state and local authorities and industry
+- Providing food safety guidance, technical support, and training to State, Local, Tribal, and Territorial officials and industry

 - Promote food safety uniformity, mutual respect, and communication.